drago-ex/database/readme.md

 ## Instruction

-For models use extends to the class and queries do so:
+For models (repository) use extends to the class and queries do so:

 ```php
 $this->db